City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sugar CookiesOver-spread and dry edgesReduce sugar modestly, support moisture, and shorten bake checks
+Sugar CookiesOver-spread with dry edge and pale middleReduce sugar modestly, support moisture in small steps, and shorten bake checks

-Dinner RollsLarge proof, weaker oven springTighten proof endpoint and bake with stronger early heat set
+Dinner RollsBig proof with weaker-than-expected oven springTighten the proof endpoint and use stronger early heat for better structure set

-Banana BreadDark crust before center is doneRebalance batter hydration and monitor internal doneness cues
+Banana BreadDark top before the middle is fully bakedRebalance batter hydration and monitor internal doneness instead of trusting crust color

 Seasonal Salt Lake City Kitchen Notes